vilaureu/rumtopf/Readme.md

 Simply copy the destination directory to your web server.
 Enjoy!

+## Use Case: Adding an Imprint

+To add an imprint, first, add your `imprint.html` to your source directory with your _Markdown_ recipes.
+Add the option `--link Imprint=imprint.html` to the `rumtopf` command arguments.
+This will generate a clickable link to the footer of every page.

 # License

 All sources of this project are licensed under the MIT license (see the